New Director/s to be Added

 - John Birse, existing Director, has indicated he will not seek re-election.

-- Rob Marshall, elected for a 1 year term, has indicated his eligbility and willingness to be re-elected, Which the Board has endorsed
+- Rob Marshall, elected for a 1 year term, has indicated his eligibility and willingness to be re-elected, which the Board has endorsed.
+Rob is also an employed member of the ICB team.

 Members will have two decisions to make in relation to all nominations: